Europe's finest al fresco dining spots for this summer

 The Marker Hotel, Grand Canal Square, Docklands, Dublin 2, D02 CK38, Ireland; +353 1687 5100

-Chiringuito Blue, Hotel Riomar, Ibiza (Spain)
+Chiringuito Blue, W Ibiza, Ibiza (Spain)

 Mediterranean view, Mediterrranean menu -- Chiringuito Blue.